hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 ##### Postpone map definition

-To solve a problem with JOIN condition extraction complexity, we want to introduce the _canonical representation_ of relations between different input event types.
-To enlighten the thinking about JOIN condition for the processor, we would like to represent the conditions in such format:
+There is a problem - processor cannot hold received events forever.
+We strongly require time-boundness in JOIN condition exactly for that : processor should know which events are expired and then removes them.
+What is the most convenient way represent time-bounded in JOIN condition?
+To solve this problem, we want to introduce the _canonical representation_ of time bound conditions between different input event types.
+Proposed format is :

 ```
 inputX.time >= inputY.time - constant
 ...
 ```

-Since we strictly require **time-bounded** JOIN condition, we use mathematical transformations to transform the fresh extracted condition to unified form, or, _canonical representation_.
+We use mathematical transformations to transform the fresh extracted condition to unified form, or, _canonical representation_.
 We then translate this _canonical representation_ into a simple data structure called a `postpone map`.
 For each input event key, we define a complete dependency map :

 ```
 ...